grm/moonlight-osmc/readme.md

 I created this project mainly for personal use, so updates may be a bit slow.
 The code might not be the prettiest, nor the most efficient, but it works for me.

 ## Installation
-**Version 0.2.0 of moonlight-osmc places scripts in `/usr/bin` and `/etc/moonlight-osmc` rather than `/opt/moonlight-osmc` and `~/.moonlight-osmc/moonlight-osmc.conf`, and changes the debian packaging.
-The earlier versions shouldn't break anything, but it might be a good idea to clean everything out before upgrading.**

 - Make sure the sound module is loaded.
 You can load it on boot by adding `snd-bcm2835` to `/etc/modules`
 ```shell